hackclub/hackclub/workshops/hash-code-generator/README.md

 });
 ```

-In the above code the `rl.question()` method displays the query by writing it to the `output`, waits for user input to be provided on `input`, then invokes the `callback` function `fuction(txt)` passing the provided input as the first argument.
+In the above code, the `rl.question()` method displays the query by writing it to the `output`, waits for user input to be provided on `input`, then invokes the `callback` function `function(txt)` passing the provided input as the first argument.

 Do remember to use `rl.close()` to close the transmitting otherwise the process will be left in the idle state.

 ![input method](https://cloud-5qyk5c2kd.vercel.app/0nohapns.gif)

-As you can see the `readline` module is working perfectly and now you need to work on `crypto` module.
+As you can see the `readline` module is working perfectly and now you need to work on the `crypto` module.

-In these workshop you will convert your text in `SHA1`
+In this workshop, you will convert your text in `SHA1`

 for that you need to write some code: